-Performance standards are critical for measuring and expressing the characteristics of energy storage systems.
-They also allow disparate systems to be compared against one another, allowing a customer to select which system will best suit their needs.
-The most recent effort to date in this field is the DOE/PNNL Protocol for Measuring and Expressing the Performance of Energy Storage Systems, which will form the basis for a suite of U.S. standards and inform the U.S. position to the International Electrotechnical Commission (IEC).
+Standards for measuring and expressing the performance characteristics of energy storage systems are important to support the consideration of energy storage systems.
+They would allow different types of energy storage systems to be compared against one another in addition to comparing different systems of the same type, allowing a customer to select which system will best suit their needs.
+This issue is currently addressed through the DOE/Pacific Northwest National Laboratory (PNNL) Protocol for Measuring and Expressing the Performance of Energy Storage Systems.
 This document is organized by application, with each application specifying its own generic charge and discharge duty cycle, and the needed measurements to express the behavior of the system.
-Currently, peak shaving and frequency regulation applications are laid out.
-Additional applications which contemplate regulating the fluctuations in renewable energy generation, thermal storage, and energy storage in microgrids are under development.
+Currently, peak shaving and frequency regulation applications are laid out, and ongoing work is focusing on thermal systems as well as systems for photovoltaic smoothing and microgrid applications.
+This activity can serve as a basis for future standards work associated with system rating and performance.

-There are various codes and standards that address the components that constitute the "black box" of energy storage defined as all between the point of common coupling, but very few that address the system as a whole.
-This does not fully take into account PUC-type regulations or commercial considerations, but rather technical or semi-technical standards needs for energy storage systems.
-Energy storage is a very new concept and thus, almost all areas of standards for systems can be considered true gaps.
+There are various codes and standards that address the components that constitute the "black box" of energy storage, defined as all between the point of common coupling, but very few that address the system.
+This does not fully take into account regulatory requirements or market-driven commercial requirements (e.g. customer specifications), but rather, those voluntary consensus codes and standards that address the technical or semi-technical needs associated with energy storage systems.
+Energy storage technology, compared to past experiences with lead-acid batteries, is very new; thus, almost all areas of standards for systems can be considered true gaps.
+In addition, the nascent rise of direct-current distribution should be considered within the scope of any future standards and updates.